 Get insight into the history and evolution of social virtual reality, from its early stages in the game space to the emerging social platforms designed for immersion with VR headsets.
 Explore and experience several platforms and critically analyze current and potential use of immersive VR in community building, storytelling, marketing, design, education, and more.
 Consider the ethical implications of this technology and its potential impacts on equity and inclusion.

 This course is designed to teach fundamental principles of user experience (UX) and human-centered design (HCD) in the context of strategic communication.
-By design, this course is heavily interdisciplinary in nature, relying on various theoretical and applied approaches drawn from fields of human-computer interaction (HCI), media psychology, and many others.
-UX is also context-specific, and we will be highlighting UX design in various domains, including mobile apps, traditional web, service and customer experience, gaming, and product design, among others.
+This course is heavily interdisciplinary, relying on various theoretical and applied approaches drawn from fields of human-computer interaction (HCI), media psychology, and many others.
+UX is also context-specific, and we will be highlighting UX design in various domains, including mobile apps, traditional web, service and customer experience, gaming, and product design.

 An introduction to social virtual worlds (VW), virtual reality (VR), augmented reality (AR), and extended reality (XR) within the frameworks of building communities, marketing and storytelling.